 Refunds are a reality of every campaign.
 Sometimes backers make mistakes on their contribution or they simply change their minds.
 Indiegogo strongly recommends you set a clear refund/return policy and include it in your campaign story.
 If you offer refunds to your backers, you can use your Reserved Funds to issue those refunds.
 Reserved Funds help you create the best possible customer experience for your backers by letting you process refund requests quickly and easily.
 Reserved Funds will also be used to cover any lost chargebacks filed by your backers.

 Where can I see it on my dashboard?

 You can view your Reserved Funds on the Finances dashboard for your campaign.
 Navigate there by doing the following:

 - Click on your name in the top right corner and select 'My Campaigns'

 - On the left-hand toolbar, click on the Finances dashboard

 - View your Reserved Funds in the Financial Overview section

-How do you receive any funds from the hold?
+How do you receive any funds from the reserve?

-Funds in your reserve will be held for 6 months, starting at your deadline date.
-Once the 6 months passes, we will automatically send you any funds remaining in the reserve.
+Reserved funds will be held for 6 months after your campaign ends.
+After this period, we will automatically send you any funds remaining in the reserve.
 You'll be able to keep track of the amount in your reserve from your Finances dashboard.